Meas Sophea

 Meas Sophea (born 9 April 1955) is a senior general in the Royal Cambodian Armed Forces (RCAF).
 He is a former Deputy Commander-in-Chief of the RCAF and chief of the Royal Cambodian Army.

 Early life and education

 General Sophea was born in Banieve village, Banieve Commune, Chhouk district, Kampot Province on 9 April 1955.
-Due to the civil war that ravaged the country (followed by U.S. and South Vietnamese invasion of Cambodia 1970), he joined the Cambodian Nation Front Movement Liberation as a private at age 16.
+Due to the civil war that ravaged the country (followed by U.S. and South Vietnamese invasion of Cambodia in 1970), he joined the Cambodian National Liberation Front Movement as a private at age 16.

 Meas studied at the local elementary school in Banieve.
 From 1969 to 1970, he was a student at the Chhouk High-School.
 Due to the civil war in Cambodia, Meas Sophea went to Vietnam to complete his studies between 1975 and 1977, receiving a diploma.
-He earned his bachelor's degree, Master's degree, and completed his Ph.D in Military Science at the Military Academy Institute of Da Lat, Vietnam in 2010.
+He earned his bachelor's degree, master's degree, and completed his Ph.D. in military science at the Military Academy Institute of Da Lat, Vietnam, in 2010.